 – TimeOut New York magazine.

 Anyone who knows me would know that I’m a huge music fan, but I have two outright favourite artists that I will buy absolutely anything they record; Mike Patton (left) and Ween.
-I’ve seen Mike Patton perform many times with many different bands, as well as solo.
+I’ve seen Mike Patton perform many times with a ton of different bands, as well as solo.
 As a matter of fact, I’m going to see Faith No More again at Madison Square Garden in a week and a half.

 However, I would consider Ween to be my definitive favourite band, I even have a ‘Boognish’ tattoo, but I’ve never seen them live.
 I’ve had opportunities in the past, but for some reason or another I haven’t been able to go, the last time being in 2010 when they toured Australia and an old friend of mine, Sam Agostino, had a backstage pass for the Melbourne show for me.
-I was living in Singapore at the time and couldn’t get back for the show.
+I was living in Singapore at the time and couldn’t get back for the gig.

 For those unfamiliar with Ween, let Wikipedia give you the lowdown: